let's talk

 For instance, a website will have 1 or 2 roles.

 One will be the user who may send a request form.
-The other one will be the admin or the owner of the site, who will respond to that mail.
+The other one will be the admin or the owner of the site, who will respond to that email.

 Both will have different permissions to access site data.
 For example, the user can only read the information.

-However, the admin can read as well as revise the content as per will.
+However, the admin can read and revise the content as needed.

 On the other hand, a web app can have multiple roles.

-For instance, Trello, a work management tool, can be used by various users at the same time.
+For instance, Trello, a work management tool, can be used by various users simultaneously.
 Users have different access rights, which means multiple roles.

-An app like Trello that has multiple roles can take around 4 months.
+An app like Trello that has multiple roles can take around four months.

 Component 2.
 Number of Features

-For instance, if you are selling a solution via your website like antivirus software, it will require a payment gateway which will consume more time.
+For instance, if you are selling a solution via your website, like antivirus software, it will require a payment gateway, which will take more time.

-A 10-15 web pages site might be ready in a few days or weeks, or months.
-It all depends on the site features and their complexity.
+A 10-15 page site might be ready in a few days, weeks, or months, depending on the site’s features and complexity.

-Even though the number of pages is not a decisive factor here, but it plays a crucial role in the entire process.
+Although the number of pages is not a decisive factor here, it plays a crucial role in the entire process.

-As an example, you can check the website redesign case study undertaken by Spdload.
+As an example, you can check the website redesign case study completed by Spdload.

 It took us six months to redesign the entire website.
 We integrated various fresh features into it.